iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Here, approved means that the release candidate has passed the required review and approval steps, ready for deployment means that it is approved and cleared for a specific deployment step, and deployed means that at least one deployment record has been created from that release candidate.
 Whether that deployment was to test, staging, or production should be determined from the linked deployment records rather than from the release-candidate state alone.

 A release candidate may later become superseded even if it was previously deployed.
 In that case, superseded means that it is no longer the current candidate for further progression, while its deployment history must still be determined from the linked deployment records.

+Evaluation-run states may include pending, running, completed, failed, or cancelled.

+Policy-check-run states may include pending, running, completed, failed, or cancelled.

 Approval-request states may include open, pending responses, completed, cancelled, or expired (approval window elapsed without completion).